 Features: Lake — River/Creek — Swimming — Views — Wildflowers — Wildlife

-The Sixty Lakes Basin is bordered on the west and south by the rugged, almost 13000 foot high, King's Spur.
-The ridge on the east, which separates Sixty Lakes from the Rae Lakes Basin is high in the south but diminishes to nothing as it goes northward.
-Many of the lakes in the basin are arrayed near the main stream, which the trail as it follows down the gently sloping valley.
-However, the most beautiful lakes are short distance above the trail and closer to the Kings Spur.
+The Sixty Lakes Basin is bordered on the west and south by the rugged, almost 13,000 foot high King Spur.
+The ridge on the east is high in the south, but diminishes to nothing as it goes northward.
+Many of the lakes in the basin are arrayed near the main stream, which the trail follows down the gently sloping valley.
+However, the most beautiful lakes are a short distance above the trail and closer to the King Spur.

-Sixty Lakes Basin has far fewer visitors that Rae Lakes and those that come are usually on a day hike from Rae Lakes or spend only one night camped in the basin.
-With so many lakes to choose from, it is likely that there will be few, if any people at any higher lake that you choose to visit.
+Sixty Lakes Basin has far fewer visitors than Rae Lakes, and those that come are usually on a day run from Rae Lakes or spend only one night camped in the basin.
+With so little time, it is difficult to visit more than one of the higher lakes.
+You may not see anyone if you camp at a higher lake.

-In the other direction, there is a relatively easy off-trail route between the Sixty Lakes Basin and Glen Pass.
-It is significantly shorter and has somewhat less climbing than going down to the Rae Lakes junction and climbing back up on the Sixty Lakes Trail
+In the other direction, there is a spectacular and relatively easy off-trail route from Glenn Pass to the Sixty Lakes Basin.
+This is significantly shorter and has somewhat less climbing than going down to the Rae Lakes junction and climbing back up on the Sixty Lakes Trail

 .
-When coming from Glen Pass, leave the JMT in the lake basin that you reachj at the bottom of the switchbacks.
-Head northwest between the lakes towards an obvious low point in the ridge.
-Once over the ridge, scramble down to Lake 3353 and on to the Sixty Lakes Trail
+Leave the JMT in the lake basin that you reach at the bottom of the switchbacks.
+Head northwest between the lakes toward an obvious low point in the ridge.
+Once over the ridge, scramble down to Lake 3353 and onto the Sixty Lakes Trail